 ♦ Give someone a chance.
 Maybe you lead a Bible study.
 You could ask someone else to lead one week.
 You’ve sensed potential in them.
 See how they do.

 ♦ Put in a good word for someone.
-Go to the pastor or other leader, and let them know the gifts you’ve observed in this person.
+Go to the pastor or other leader, and let them know the gifts you’ve observed in someone.
 Recommend them.
 You can help this unseen or overlooked person be seen.

 ♦ Are you part of a leadership team?
 Take a look around.
 Are you all alike?
 Start looking for some differing people to include.
 Caution is needed here in regards to motives.
 No one wants to be a token!
 We should humbly realize how we’ve had limited vision and sincerely want others to join us at the table.